 Given the individual natures of human beings, it's no wonder the English language includes so many personality adjectives.
 You might not notice it, but people use adjectives to describe each other more than they describe anything else.
-Personality, the most important thing about a person, has some incredibly fun words to describe it.
+Personality is arguably the most important thing about a person, and there are some incredibly fun words available to describe it.

-Here are some of the most entertainingly interesting personality adjectives to help you better describe the people you know.
+Here are some of the most entertainingly interesting examples of personality adjectives to help you better describe the people you know.

-It's great to expand your vocabulary to more accurately or more creatively describe the people you love most.
+It's great to expand your vocabulary to more accurately or creatively describe the people you love most.
 This selection of positive personality adjectives will get you off to a great start:

-Someone like Mary can also be described as gregarious.
-A gregarious person, like our amiable friend Mary, is a social butterfly who enjoys speaking with people and finds herself energized around large groups of people.
+- Gregarious: A gregarious person, like our amiable friend Mary, is a social butterfly who enjoys speaking with people and finds herself energized around large groups of people.

 Sometimes describing your enemies with intelligence and wit is difficult.
 The times that negative feelings demand description aren't usually conducive to accurate use of vocabulary.
 Keep these few personality adjectives in mind the next time you have to appear calm and collected when dealing with a difficult person.
 You might get the upper linguistic hand.